BryantLiang/Portfolio/README.md

 **Role:** UX Researcher/UX Designer
 <br><br> **Challenge:** Create a mobile app based on the NextBest website.
 <br><br> **Methodology:** Our team followed the UX design process, which involved conducting user research (usability testing, heuristic evaluation, contextual inquiry, root cause analysis), analyzing user research, creating prototypes, and repeat.
-We create several iterations of the mobile app and compiled them together to create a working prototype. **Tools Used:** Zoom, Figma, Google Forms, Google Jamboard
+We create several iterations of the mobile app and compiled them together to create a working prototype. **Tools Used:** Zoom, Figma, Google Forms, Google Jamboard.
 <br><br> **Impact:** Our team improved many [features](https://www.figma.com/file/tEaE90Z5utGdqV2EmIu4OL/Bryant's-NextBest-Prototypes?node-id=0-1) within the mobile app, including changing the display of the shopping screen to feature more clothes.
 The designs were sent to the development team for implementation.
 <br><br>